cloudfoundry-community/github-pr-instances-resource/README.md

 There are also some downsides:

-* Webhooks can't currently be configured easily - you would need to configure a webhook for *each* PR pipeline
+* Webhooks can't currently be configured easily for tracking new commits to existing PRs, as you would need to configure a webhook for *each* PR pipeline
+  * Note that you can fairly easily use webhooks when tracking the list of PRs, though
 * Task caches can't be shared between PR pipelines
 * If you have `n` open PRs, you will now have `n` independent resources, which means more containers running checks